Ayurveda is known as the knowledge of life and longevity.

 Another treatment is to cut a few pieces of ginger to slices and soak them in lemon juice for an hour.
 Chew the soaked slices after every meal.

 Weight gain is a common frustration among menopausal women.
 Worry no more – Ayurveda is here to the rescue!
-In a pan, boil a liter of water, then add 1/4 teaspoon of coriander seeds, 1/4 teaspoon of cumin seeds and 1/4 teaspoon of fennel seeds.
+In a pan, boil a liter of water, add 1/4 teaspoon of coriander seeds, 1/4 teaspoon of cumin seeds and 1/4 teaspoon of fennel seeds.
 Mix it well and let it boil for 5 minutes.
 Allow it to cool and strain the liquid into a clean container.
 You can take sips of the solution throughout the day.
 It is best to make the solution fresh every morning for its full benefits.
 But, of course, don’t forget to follow healthy eating tricks and do exercises for effective weight loss.

 According to Ayurveda, we experience hot flashes and night sweats due to an imbalanced Pitta in the deeper tissues of the body.
 The buildup of “ofama” (toxins) in the channels of the body also leads to these symptoms.
 The Ayurvedic diet suggests using herbs – such as Shatavari and black cohosh – to relieve hot flashes.
 These herbs are rich in phytoestrogens, which help balance erratic hormone levels during menopause.